graphite-project/graphite-web/docs/tools.rst

   A java program which regularly queries metrics from a configured set of inputs, selects and renames them using regular expressions and sends them to a configured set of outputs.
 It supports JMX and JDBC as inputs and Graphite as output out of the box.

 `netdata`_
   A fast and efficient monitoring agent that supports graphite backends.
-It has collection, forwarding, visualization and and monitoring features.
+It has collection, forwarding, visualization and monitoring features.
 Netdata collects common system metrics and a variety of other sources through plugins.

 `Sensu`_
   A monitoring framework that can route metrics to Graphite.
 Servers subscribe to sets of checks, so getting metrics from a new server to Graphite is as simple as installing the Sensu client and subscribing.